IslomK/TestTask/README.md

 # TestTask

 The following project is considered to be little client-order system in taxi service.
-For developing the project, Python/Django framework (v2.2.5) is used.
+For developing the project, Python(v3.6)/Django(v2.2.5) is used.
 All the required libraries are placed in the document - requirements.txt.
 In order to install them, write the following command after activating your python virtual enviroment:
 ~~~
 pip install -r requirements.txt
 ~~~